ahosavalike-ucsd-courses/cse231-proj6/design.md

 an error ocurred 21: invalid argument
 ```

-This comes from type checking in the `index` implementation that requires the first argument to be a list and the second one to be a number.
+This comes from runtime type checking in the `index` implementation that requires the first argument to be a list and the second one to be a number.

 ### Error Bounds